-This causes inflammation of the ligaments that holds the elbow joint together.
-The ligaments can develop small tears in them from overuse, which causes swelling and pain.
+This causes inflammation of the tendons and ligaments that attach at the elbow joint.
+The tendons or ligaments can develop small tears in them from overuse, which causes swelling and pain.
 The pain can vary from a burning sensation, to shooting pains down the forearm.
 Lifting up anything heavier than a coffee cups causes severe pain.
 This type of inflammation can take a long time to settle down on its own, if at all.

 Cortisone injections are the most common western medical treatment for elbow pain.
 Sometimes this provides long term relief, but I regularly see patients who only see short term gains.
 Cortisone is a steroid that has a strong effect on reducing inflammation, it needs to be injected quite accurately for it to be effective.

 I see elbow pain regularly in my clinic, both acute and chronic cases.
 Obviously the longer the joint has been inflamed, the harder it is to resolve.
-This is why I always teach my clients to come in for treatment as soon as possible if they fall ill or get injured.
-As stated above, elbow pain occurs from damage to the ligaments in the elbow which hold the bones together.
+This is why I always teach my clients to come in for treatment as soon as possible.
+As stated above, elbow pain occurs from damage to the tendons/ligaments in the elbow.
 To much use and they can develop small tears, which cause swelling and pain.
-Aside from resting the elbow, Acupuncture is very good at relieving pain and relieving swelling, a recent research paper also confirms this.
-By doing this, the body is able to repair itself faster.
-Acupuncture points are selected around the elbow joint to help relieve the pain.
+Aside from resting the elbow, Acupuncture is very good at relieving pain and I select points often along the forearm muscle and around the elbow joint to help relieve the pain.
 I also incorporate stretching exercises to help provide relief, as often this condition occurs due to overloading of the elbow joint.
 The muscles of the forearm should be sufficiently taking the workload, but if they overly tight or fatigued, their lack of flexibility transfers the load to the joint instead.

 Preventing Golfer’s and Tennis Elbow Pain